 The human brain undergoes significant changes throughout life, and these changes can give rise to psychiatric disorders during various stages.
 This has prompted scientists to explore the brain's plasticity alongside the evolving social, familial, and occupational roles that accompany the lifespan.

-Researchers at Duke Psychiatry & Behavioral Sciences are at the forefront of scientific inquiry using advances in neuroscience, pharmacology, genetics and systems biology to characterize brain maturation, psychosocial development, and the aging process.
-They are using these insights to understand why psychiatric disorders develop, who might be at greatest risk and how new interventions can prevent or limit mental illness.
+At Duke Psychiatry & Behavioral Sciences, our researchers are at the forefront of scientific inquiry, harnessing advancements in neuroscience, pharmacology, genetics, and systems biology.
+Their focus lies in understanding brain maturation, psychosocial development, and the aging process.
+By leveraging these insights, they aim to unravel the underlying causes of psychiatric disorders, identify individuals at higher risk, and develop interventions to prevent or mitigate mental illness.

-Scientists at Duke are investigating a broad array of conditions including autism spectrum disorders, Attention-Deficit/Hyperactivity Disorder, late life depression and Alzheimer's disease.
+Duke scientists are engaged in investigating a wide range of conditions, including autism spectrum disorders, Attention-Deficit/Hyperactivity Disorder, late-life depression and Alzheimer's disease.